Holy Name Cathedral (Chicago): Galeri of the Cardinals

 Holy Name Cathedral continues the tradition of raising the galero, a wide-brimmed tasseled hat, of a deceased cardinal over the cathedra from the highest point of the semicircular, domed cathedral apse.
 The galero is hung in Holy Name Cathedral where it remains until it is reduced to dust, symbolizing how all earthly glory is passing.
 Looking up above the cathedra are the galeri of cardinals George Mundelein, Samuel Stritch, Albert Gregory Meyer, John Cody, Joseph Bernardin, and Francis George.

-Trivia

-A cornerstone inscription still bears faint indications of bullet marks from the murder of North Side Gang member Hymie Weiss, who was killed in front of the church (at the edge of the street, roughly a foot or two south of where the cornerstone is) on October 11, 1926.
-Florist and bootlegger Dean O'Banion (the inspiration for the 1931 movie "The Public Enemy" and for a character in HBO's "Boardwalk Empire") was murdered directly across State Street from the cathedral and although he had been an altar boy there and married there was denied a funeral there because of his criminal connections.

-175th Anniversary

-In 2024, the Cathedral celebrated its 175th Anniversary with two Special Liturgies (on Nov.
-18 and 24th), and announced a year long celebration of the event.
-The Chicago City Council also declared November 18 of that Year to be Holy Name Cathedral Day.